mxeng/mcp-docs/labs/lab-d.md

 Before the lab:
 - Read the ULN2803 Darlington driver and the 2N3804 transistor specification sheets
-- Review lectures on driving higher current loads, transistor amplifiers, Darlington drivers, flyback diodes and hardware interrupts
 - Read up on button-bounce, and consider ways of eliminating this problem.
 - Learn how to configure and use interrupts in AVR GCC.
 These tutorials are a good resource: http://www.fourwalledcubicle.com/AVRArticles.php
+- Review driving higher current loads, transistor amplifiers, Darlington drivers, flyback diodes and hardware interrupts (covered in the lectures)

 The objective of this lab is to drive high current outputs without any risk to the microcontroller.
 We will use a 12V lamp and a 12V DC motor as output loads.